Hrvoje Slovenc: Croatian Rhapsody: Borderlands (2014–2017)

+Installation view, Museum of Contemporary Photography, Chicago.

 Croatian Rhapsody: Borderlands is a multimedia project that consists of photographs, photo collages, videos, text, works on paper, fabric art and photogravures.
 Historically, the rhapsodic tradition anticipates the theme of a return-to-homeland and as such it complicates notions of national identity.
 Either as a work of epic poetry or as an instrumental composition, rhapsody affords an artist a break from conventional expressions of nationality in the way it references, literally, a "stitched song."
 That is to say a rhapsody is fragmented, never seamless.

 Slovenc visits locations that hold great historical or personal significance, and create images in his studio in order to paint a picture of contemporary Croatia.
 The world that is portrayed becomes a pastiche of stitched moments that fuse art genres and formal conventions, resulting in a perspective that is splintered, a site of violence, exposed and vulnerable, beaten and brutalized.

 As an immigrant who spent the last fourteen years of his life outside of his homeland, Slovenc wonders, If he were to rhapsodize about Croatia visually, what might that mean?
 Would he be like Homer's epic hero, or some contemporary version thereof, who returns after being away for many years, only to find the place is unrecognizable?
 For the Homeric hero, nothing is as he remembered; everything has changed.
 His world is literally covered in mist.
 It is a fraught experience, this double gesture of identification and alienation.

 Finally, these works point to something far more universal than the specificities of national politics or geo-historical coordinates.
 In a world with over 200 million international immigrants, redefining the meanings of national identity and cultural identification becomes an inevitable global process.

 The project is partially funded by the Foundation for Contemporary Arts Emergency Grant.